openmm/openmm/docs-source/usersguide/library/07_testing_validation.rst

 ===========

 The unit tests are with the source code, so if you build from source you can run them yourself.
-See Section :ref:`test-your-build` for details.
+See Section :numref:`test-your-build` for details.
 When you run the tests (for example, by typing “make test” on Linux or Mac), it should produce output something like this:
 ::